lolkinetzky/dijkstra/README.md

 # Dijkstra's Algorithm

-This repository is a sample solution of Dijsktra's algorithm written in Ruby.
+This repository is a sample solution of Dijsktra's algorithm written in Python.

 ## Todo Items